TedGillXD/Notes/Compiler Construction/Compiler Construction.md

         Its DAG will be:
         ![Alt text](Images/DAG2.png)

-    * **Cell Graph**: It represent functions calling relations.
+    * **Call Graph**: It represent functions calling relations.
 It is the basis for inter-procedural analysis

     * **Dependence Graph**